Volst/graphql-form-helpers/README.md

 };
 ```

 As you can see this is a lot different to the data we have above.
-Now you can write some custom code everytime to make it look the same, but I'm already sweating even thinking about that.
-So we've made something easier:
+You could write some custom code everytime to make it look the same, but I'm already sweating even thinking about that.
+That's where `parseFormToMutation` comes in:

 ```js
 import {